-At WebMeridian we are often asked a question: “What is the difference between a custom and prebuilt template?..
+Merchants often ask questions: “What is the difference between a custom and prebuilt template?
 Which one should I choose for my online shop?”

-Our team decided to give answers for the most frequently asked questions here, to make your decision making process easier.
+Our team decided to give answers to the most frequently asked questions here to make your decision-making process easier.

 So, there are three options with regards to design choice for your e-commerce site: creating a custom site design, buying a prebuilt Magento template, or a “symbiosis” between those two options.

-Time investment: minimum 40 hours (for frontend development: the designer needs to create PSD files beforehand).
+Time investment: minimum of 40 hours (for frontend development: the designer needs to create PSD files beforehand).

 Things to consider:

-- As the time invested into creating a template from scratch is much higher, the cost will get higher with every custom thing you want to see at your website.
+- As the time invested in creating a template from scratch is much higher, the cost will get higher with every custom thing you want to see on your website.

-The most widely used Magento ready-made themes are Ultimo (exists for both Mageto 1. and 2.; regular license $99 with 6 months support), Porto (regular license $99 with 6 months support; Porto 2 with Magento 2 compatibility exists), and Milano (regular license $94 with 6 months support; not compatible with Magento 2 yet).
-As they are very popular and used by many online sellers, you will have no issues with them, they are upgraded easily along with new Magento versions, and there are many extensions that are integrated easily into these themes.
+As they are very popular and used by many online sellers, you will have no issues with them, they are upgraded easily along with new Magento versions, and many extensions are integrated easily into these themes.

-There will be no troubles with Magento version update if you use symbiosis method of front-end development for your e-commerce site.
+There will be no troubles with the Magento version update if you use the symbiosis method of frontend development for your e-commerce site.

-What it means: The developer buys a theme you chose and makes stylizations based on your design (to match your corporate style – banner, colors, layout) and create the extensions that are needed for your best cooperation with customers.
+What does it mean: The developer buys a theme you chose and makes stylizations based on your design (to match your corporate style – banner, colors, layout) and create the extensions that are needed for your best cooperation with customers.

 Time investment: depends on the number of customizations.